awei01/meteor-configurator/README.md

 ## API ##

 ### MeteorConfigurator([`object` data]) ###
 (constructor) Instantiate a new configurator instance.
+If no params are passed, the instance will have an empty object for its configuration data.
 ```
 var configs = new MeteorConfigurator({ foo: "foo value", "bar.baz": "bar baz value", boo: { bee: "boo bee value" } });
 console.log(configs.all());